yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 Blinkhawk has been investigating an issue affecting `Catherine: Full Body`, `Hyrule Warriors: Definitive Edition`, and an unknown number of other games.

-NVN, the graphics API most Nintendo Switch games use, will skip [fences](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkFence.html) (ways to synchronice rendering)  if a certain amount of time has passed.
+NVN, the graphics API most Nintendo Switch games use, will skip [fences](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkFence.html) (ways to synchronize rendering)  if a certain amount of time has passed.
 This is a sensical design choice on native hardware, where a long wait could mean a
 [TDR](https://en.wikipedia.org/wiki/Timeout_Detection_and_Recovery) from a malfunctioning game or faulty hardware.
 In the emulator, on the other hand, long wait times can be caused by shaders being built, textures being downloaded or uploaded, background processes hogging the system, etc.